 RACE AND EQUITY COMMITTEE

-The Race & Equity Committee (REC) - a group of parents, students, and teachers - formed last summer as part of the PTSA’s Anti-Racism Resolution adopted in June.
+The Race & Equity Committee (REC) — a group of parents, students, and teachers — formed in 2020 as part of the PTSA’s Anti-Racism Resolution.
 We are motivated and determined to help RHS be an inclusive environment where families, students, and teachers from all backgrounds are welcomed and valued.
 We want RHS to be a community in which kids thrive and become the best they can be.
-We are a working group, focused on three initiatives:
+We are a working group, focused on two initiatives:

 1. Education: Provide anti-racism educational experiences and conversation opportunities to encourage a common understanding of the issues among RHS families

-2. Support for victims: Make the reporting process for harassment and abuse transparent and accessible to RHS students
+2. Support for students: Support administration efforts to make the reporting process for harassment and abuse transparent and accessible to RHS students and families.